 5. Astronomically tuned timescale?

 We wanted to focus on the macroevolutionary trend in the early Cenozoic era.
-To study evolutionary trends over millions of years, it is required to have access to a group of organisms which was prevalent throughout the entire time.
+To study evolutionary trends over millions of years, it is required to have access to a group of organisms which was prevalent throughout the entire time in almost all ecological habitat.
 Planktonic foraminifer lies in the base of the food pyramid and has been widely available across different marine environment throughout the whole Phanerozoic.
 Aze et al have looked into multiple studies of foraminifer fossil records and compiled a dataset of evolutionary ranges of foraminifer fossils for the whole Cenozoic.
 The grouping mechanism of the organisms relied mainly on the morphological characteristics and further grouped by ecological information.
 Genetic similarity or dissimilarity between organisms were not considered as it is difficult to obtain ancient DNA.
 The dataset provides two main evolutionary tree: one represents the lineage tree and the other is more elaborative morphospecies tree.
-We decided to use the morphospecies tree to perform our macroevolutionary analysis as our primary concern is the rate of change in the speciation, extinction and turnover which can be benefitted if we have more data points per million years.
+We first used the morphospecies tree to perform our macroevolutionary analysis as our primary concern is the rate of change in the speciation, extinction and turnover which can be benefitted if we have more data points per million years.
 Every morphospecies in the tree has a first and last appearance datum which creates the evolutionary range.
-There are 340 unique morphospecies under 48 unique genera of 10 families: "Globigerinidae", "Globorotaliidae", "Catapsydracidae", "Bittnerulidae”, "Pulleniatinidae", "Globoquadrinidae", "Hedbergellidae", "Truncorotaloididae", "Hantkeninidae", "Eoglobigerinidae".
-Mean species lifespan for the morphospecies is 7.26 Myr, where as 50% of the morphospecies (median lifespan) has lifespan less than 5.53 Myr.
-Globoquadrinidae family has the maximum mean life span (14.19 Myr) whereas the short-lived family is Eoglobigerinidae with mean life span 1.83 Myr for only 3 morphospecies.
-The greatest number of morphospecies, total 110 species, are under the family Globigerinidae.
-The family Globoquadrinidae has the maximum mean life span of 14.19.
-And the longest living species is the “Catapsydrax unicavus” which lived 38.02 Myr (FAD=5.55Myr, LAD=17.54 Myr)
+There are 340 unique morphospecies under 48 unique genera which are grouped by 7 families: "Hedbergellidae", "Globigerinidae", "Truncorotaloididae", "Hantkeninidae", "Globoquadrinidae", "Globorotaliidae", "Pulleniatinidae".
+Mean species lifespan for all the morphospecies is 6.481 Myr.
+Globoquadrinidae family has the maximum mean life span (13.719 Myr) whereas the short-lived family is Pulleniatinidae with mean life span 2.701 Myr.
+The full list of mean life span, mean start of lifespan and mean end of lifespan results are provided in the 1st table of “PF_stat” sheet in the supplementary file.
+The greatest number of morphospecies, total 140 species, are under the family Globigerinidae which shows the mean life span of 9.619 Myr.
+The longest living species is the “Catapsydrax unicavus” which lived 38.02 Myr (FAD=55.56 Myr, LAD= Myr)

 Table 1: Planktonic Foraminifer statistics by family